poooi/poi/docs/plugin.md

 Of course there will be many arguments related to installation, upgrade, removing, executing and setting.

 ## Plugin life cycle
-The procedure between the moment plugin is installed, updated, or enabled in settings panel, and the moment it start to work, is called *enable plugin*.
+The procedure between the moment plugin is installed, updated, or enabled in settings panel, and the moment it starts to work, is called *enable plugin*.
 During this procedure, poi will:

 1. import plugin module
 1. read and analyze plugin's `package.json`